 Drawing isn’t just a fun and inexpensive way to pass time, it’s a great creative outlet that has also been shown to improve learning and memory (read more about that cool science in this article from Edutopia).
 To help learners process information in different ways, we have created diverse activities and lessons, including this free, printable Tree Symmetry Journal!
-Whether worked on at home, a nearby park, or as an activity at your favorite public garden, this journal prompts observation, teaches vocabulary, and is filled with fun tree facts.
+Whether worked on at home, a nearby park, or as an activity at your favorite public garden, this journal prompts observation, teaches vocabulary, and is filled with fun tree facts about the symmetry of trees.

 Before you head out, we’ve rounded up some more information and resources to make learning about symmetry in nature an easy, repeatable adventure.